dlamon1/signaldiagram/README.md

 ### Pull Requests

 Pull Requests are welcome!
-Feel free to contact me directly with questions at devon@leadled.io
+Contact me directly with questions at devon@leadled.io